NetworkBlockDevice/nbd/doc/proto.md

     represents a series of consecutive block descriptors where the sum of the lengths of the descriptors MUST not be greater than the length of the original request.
-This chunk type MUST appear at most once per allocation ID in a structured reply.
+This chunk type MUST appear at most once per metadata ID in a structured reply.
 Valid as a reply to `NBD_CMD_BLOCK_STATUS`.

-    Servers MUST return an `NBD_REPLY_TYPE_BLOCK_STATUS` chunk for every allocation context ID, except if the semantics of particular allocation contexts mean that the information for one allocation context is implied by the information for another.
+    Servers MUST return an `NBD_REPLY_TYPE_BLOCK_STATUS` chunk for every metadata context ID, except if the semantics of particular metadata contexts mean that the information for one metadata context is implied by the information for another.

     The payload starts with:

-        * 32 bits, allocation context ID
+        * 32 bits, metadata context ID

     and is followed by a list of one or more descriptors, each with this
     layout: